67th Infantry Regiment "Legnano": Interwar years

 On 27 October 1926 the 67th Infantry Regiment, now renamed 67th Infantry Regiment "Palermo", was assigned to the II Infantry Brigade, which was the infantry component of the 2nd Territorial Division of Novara.
 On 1 November 1926 the command of the Brigade "Palermo" was disbanded and the 68th Infantry Regiment, now renamed 68th Infantry Regiment "Palermo", was assigned to the VI Infantry Brigade, which was the infantry component of the 6th Territorial Division of Milan.

 In 1934 the 2nd Territorial Division of Novara changed its name to 2nd Infantry Division "Sforzesca" to commemorate the Battle of Sforzesca in 1849, while the 6th Territorial Division of Milan changed its name to 6th Infantry Division "Legnano" to commemorate the Battle of Legnano in 1176.
-In 1935-36 the regiment provided 16 officers and 1,478 enlisted for units deployed for the Second Italo-Ethiopian War.
+The name changes also extended to the two divisions' infantry brigades.
+In 1935–36 the regiment provided 16 officers and 1,478 enlisted for units deployed for the Second Italo-Ethiopian War.

 On 24 May 1939 the 6th Infantry Division "Legnano" was renamed 6th Infantry Division "Cuneo" and transferred the "Legnano" name, together with the 67th Infantry Regiment "Palermo", to the newly formed 58th Infantry Division "Legnano", which was based in the city of Legnano.
 On the same date the Legnano division received the 68th Infantry Regiment "Palermo" from the 2nd Infantry Division "Sforzesca", and formed the 58th Artillery Regiment "Legano".
 On the same date all two infantry regiments changed their names from "Palermo" to "Legano".

 World War II

 Greco-Italian War

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In June 1940 the Legnano division was in the army reserve during the Italian invasion of France.
 In early January 1941 the division was transferred to Albania to reinforce the Italian front in the Greco-Italian War.
 On 7 January 1941 the Legnano entered the front in the sector along the coast.
 On 26 January the division fought in the Battle of Trebeshina.
 After Greek units withdrew from the Albanian front during the Battle of Greece, the Legnano advanced and reached Këlcyrë on 16 April 1941 from where it advanced to Kuman.
 On 21 June the division began boarding ships in Vlorë for the return to Lombardy.
-For their conduct during the Greco-Italian War the two infantry regiments of the Legnano division were each awarded a War Cross of Military Valour.
+For their conduct during the Greco-Italian War the two infantry regiments of the Legnano division were each awarded a War Cross of Military Valor, which were affixed to the regiments' flags and are depicted on the regiments' coats of arms.

 In November 1942 the division participated in the occupation of Vichy France and was then deployed for coastal defence duty in the Cannes-Saint-Tropez sector of the Italian occupation zone.